isomerpages/ogp/_about-us/ops/geraldine.md

   * Implemented user guide & FAQs for Product resulting in reduction of L1 tickets by 85.9%

   * Created FormSG X Workspace pitch deck to highlight Product USPs
-quote: Our family is a circle of strength of love with every birth and every union the circle grows.
+quote: Having somewhere to go is home.
+Having someone to love is family.
+And having both is a blessing.
 linkedinId: ""

 ---